openflighthpc/concertim-ansible-playbook/production/README.md

 ### Run the playbook

-The playbook will clone additional private github repositories, so you will need to have a github token available in the `GH_TOKEN` environment variable.
+The playbook will clone additional private github repositories.
+You will need to have a github token available in the `GH_TOKEN` environment variable.

 ```bash
 cd /opt/concertim/ansible-playbook